 Exceptional Circumstances Fund (Additional Restrictions Grant stream 3)

-The stream 3 Exceptional Circumstances Fund of the Additional Restrictions Grant has been set up to provide direct grants to businesses - that have been severely financially impacted by the national restrictions, but previously not been able to access the:
+The stream 3 Exceptional Circumstances Fund of the Additional Restrictions Grant was set up to provide direct grants to businesses - that had been severely financially impacted by the national restrictions, but previously not been able to access the:

-- the Additional Restrictions Grants Stream 1 or 2.
+- Additional Restrictions Grants Stream 1 or 2.

-To qualify for a grant, your business must have been:
+To qualify for a grant, businesses must have been:

-- not eligible to receive or has not received Local Restrictions Support Grants or Additional Restrictions Grants Stream 1 or Stream 2
+- not eligible to receive or had not received Local Restrictions Support Grants or Additional Restrictions Grants Stream 1 or Stream 2

-- have not been mandated to close but have been severely financially impacted due to the restrictions imposed by the government (over 50% reduction in income compared with similar comparable periods of trade).
+- not mandated to close but had been severely financially impacted due to the restrictions imposed by the government (over 50% reduction in income compared with similar comparable periods of trade).

 Please read the Additional Restrictions Grant Scheme for full details.

-The payment amount will depend on the rateable value of the property if you are a rate payer or fixed costs for the business if you are not a rate payer.
+The payment amount depended on the rateable value of the property for rate payers or fixed costs for the business if not a rate payer.
 Details can be found in the scheme.

-- are eligible to receive or have received Local Restrictions Support Grants or Additional Restrictions Grants stream 1 or stream 2
+- were eligible to receive or have received Local Restrictions Support Grants or Additional Restrictions Grants stream 1 or stream 2

-- were in administration, are insolvent or where a striking off notice has been made
+- were in administration, insolvent or where a striking off notice had been made

 - do not operate from a Bournemouth, Christchurch and Poole premises.